hermanea/marketing-page-challenge1/README.md

 ## Description

-This purpose of this project was to add accessibility features to an existing web application.
-I learned a lot about HTML semantic elements and that I have so much more to learn!
+This purpose of this project was to refactor and existing web application by adding some accessibility features and consolidation some redundant code.
+I learned a lot about HTML semantic elements and applying CSS styling to HTML elements.

 ## Installation